If China is the most dangerous place in the world to go online freely using a VPN, Russia unquestionably runs it a close second.

 Once you have chosen the right VPN provider for you, the next step is to get it set up and working on your system.
 This may not be as easy as you might think.

 Since the recent VPN ban in Russia, some of the VPNs on our list will have their websites blocked inside Russia and getting a VPN subscription may be tricky.

 However, this isn’t a big problem as they all operate proxy websites that will not be blocked and a quick search on a (preferably non-Russian) search engine or a forum like Reddit should turn up one of these proxy address pretty quickly – just look for ‘ExpressVPN proxy website address‘.

-If you are hyper-cautious because you are an active opponent to the Putin regime, we would probably advise that you try and download and install your VPN app while outside the country just to be on the safe side.
+If you are hyper-cautious because you are an active opponent to the Putin regime, we would probably advise that you try and download and install your VPN app while outside the country.

 Consider using the free plan on ProtonVPN or a free trial elsewhere to protect your internet connection while signing up instead.